Kristian Augustsgt. 23 Oslo

 Seltor is proud to be the contractor on the Kristian Augustsgt.
 23 in Oslo.

-"KA23 has become a building with a unique character, charm and a clear identity.
+"KA23 has become a building with a completely unique feel, a charm and a clear identity.

 KA23 was originally the headquarters of the Norwegian Employers' Association, and the building was designed by architects Bjercke and Eliassen.
 The building dates from 1951 and is typical of its era.